As a disabled person, accessibility is an issue very close to my heart. I'm passionate about creating tours which are accessible to all.

-Here are some suggestions of the type of things I can do:
+Here are some suggestions of the type of things I offer:

 - Start and finish at a central London location convenient to you